RedHttp/Red/README.md

 [Documentation for .NET Framework version](https://rosenbjerg.dk/rhs/docs/)

 ### Example
-In this example, we listen locally on port 5000 and handles the responses as tasks.
+In this example, we listen locally on port 5000, and respond to GET, POST and WebSocket requests

-This example only handles GET http requests and the public folder is placed in the same folder as the server executable and named public.

 ```csharp
 var server = new RedHttpServer(5000, "./public");